Ekagrah/Linux-Ark-Dedicated-Server/README.md

 General Information
 ------
-* You can customize the game experience using the Game.ini and GameUserSettings.ini found in the directory where you installed the dedicated server under /ShooterGame/Saved/Config/LinuxServer/.
-I have had to launch the server once to get all the rest of the folders auto created. ```/ShooterGame/Binaries/Linux/ShooterGameServer``` should be sufficient.
+* You can customize the game experience using the *Game.ini* and *GameUserSettings.ini* found in the directory where you installed the dedicated server under /ShooterGame/Saved/Config/LinuxServer/.
+I have had to launch the server once to get all of the folders auto created. ```/ShooterGame/Binaries/Linux/ShooterGameServer``` should be sufficient.
 Exit using CTRL+c.
 * puttygen.exe is good to use for generating ssh keys.
 * After a few minutes your server should be available.
-Some may not see it on the ARK in-game server list so you if you message them via Steam with a link like \`steam://connect/\<external-ip\>:27015\` people should be able to connect - this link also works if entered in IE/Edge but not Chrome....
+Some may not see it on the ARK in-game server list, if you message them via Steam with a link like \`steam://connect/\<your-external-ip\>:27015\` people should be able to connect - this link also works if entered in IE/Edge but not Chrome....
 Note: I have not found a better work around for people not finding my server via in-game 'Join Ark' option.
-Also, can connect via Steam > View > Servers.
+Alternatively, can connect via Steam > View > Servers.

 ## To-Do